FairwindsOps/pluto/README.md

 By default Pluto will scan for all components in the versionsList that it can find.
 If you wish to only see deprecations for a specific component, you can use the `--components` flag to specify a list.

+### Only Show Removed

+If you are targeting an upgrade, you may only wish to see apiVersions that have been `removed` rather than both `deprecated` and `removed`.
+You can pass the `--only-show-removed` or `-r` flag for this.
+It will remove any detections that are deprecated, but not yet removed.
+This will affect the exit code of the command as well as the json and yaml output.

 ### Adding Custom Version Checks

 If you want to check additional apiVersions and/or types, you can pass an additional file with the `--additional-versions` or `-f` flag.